 - Magma Solidification Software: Using this software results in better pattern making and gating to reduce or eliminate porosity.

 - Coreless Induction Melting Furnace With a fast heat-up time, this combines high productivity with maximum alloy flexibility.

 - Channel Holding Furnace: The channel holding furnace combines high productivity with the economical operation and provides a continuous supply of ready-to-pour molten metal 24 hours a day.

 - Automatic Sand Molding Machine: Made with mechanical automation and used for high volume casting, all molds have the same dimensions, tension, moisture content, and other properties.

 Image above: A sand casted and machined product finished with a rust preventing paint.
 Manufactured by The Federal Group.

-Our capabilities have a wide range from 1 lb to 30,000 lbs per piece.
-Different materials and methods can be used to achieve the ideal result for your project needs:
+Our foundry capabilities have a wide range from 1 lb to 30,000 lbs per piece.
+Different materials and methods can be used to achieve the ideal result for your casting products:

 Green Sand Molding